shr-skopos/mailman/README.md

 7. Start the server using the command: `npm run start` or `node server.js`.

+8. To start MailHog, enter these commands in your terminal: `~/go/bin/MailHog`

-8. Open a web browser and go to http://localhost:3000.
+9. Open a web browser and go to http://localhost:3000.

-9. Click on the "Send Email" button to send an email.
+10. Click on the "Send Email" button to send an email.
 The email will be intercepted and displayed by the MailHog server.

 ## Dependencies